T0nyX1ang/WHU-MathExpThesis/README.md

 Your appendices.
 \end{appendices}
 ```
 * This package can be directly executed on Windows or Overleaf.
-If you are going to use it on Linux distributions, please install core fonts in Windows by this (Debian-style):
+If you are going to use it on Linux distributions, please install core fonts in Windows by this (Debian-style, texlive with CJK is needed):
 ```bash
 sudo apt-get install ttf-mscorefonts-installer
 ```
+* The `openfonts` option can only be successfully executed when [SourceHanSerifCN](https://github.com/adobe-fonts/source-han-serif/blob/release/SubsetOTF/SourceHanSerifCN.zip) and [SourceHanSansCN](https://github.com/adobe-fonts/source-han-sans/blob/release/SubsetOTF/SourceHanSansCN.zip) are installed in your operation system.

 ## Project licenses:
 This project uses LaTeX Project Public License, v1.3c or later.